 Note that these are averages, thus any one program might take as little one hour or up to 500 hours depending on the person's design skills and knowledge of the subject, amount of material to be converted, and the type of transformation needed.

-The US will start exporting environmental expertise in large numbers.
+The U.S. will start exporting environmental expertise in large numbers.
 Environmental engineers will likely see an increase in their profession of better than 54.3%.
 Thus, they are at the head of the 20 fastest growing job list.
 And coming in at number 13 are the training and development specialists, who are projected to grow by 22.3%!
-(Hot careers for the Next 10 Years vol 151, No 6, March 21, 2005, Fortune magazine, p.131).
+(Fisher, 2005).

 So why is T&D suddenly going to grow?
 The September 2003 issue of Business 2.0 had an article on how baby-boomers are starting to retire, thus, a lot of expertise is now going out the door.
 In addition, we are becoming a lot more knowledge dependent.
 With this shift towards a knowledge economy, I believe that our profession is going to start shifting to the development side.
 While there is some overlapping between the two, training is normally more beginner-orientated, thus it focuses on new skills; while development is normally more advanced orientated, thus its focus is more knowledge orientated.